Skip to main content

 Migration Between the Two

-Craft → Notion.
-Craft exports as Markdown with a YAML frontmatter block.
-Notion's Markdown importer accepts these files cleanly.
-Internal Craft links convert to plain text (Craft's deep-linking has no Notion equivalent).
+Moving from Craft to Notion is the easier direction.
+Craft exports as Markdown with a YAML frontmatter block, and Notion's Markdown importer accepts these files cleanly.
+Internal Craft links convert to plain text because Craft's deep-linking has no Notion equivalent.
 A 500-document Craft library takes 2-4 hours to clean up post-import.
 Per Craft's export documentation, Markdown is the lossless export format.

-Notion → Craft.
-Craft imports Markdown but does not preserve Notion's database structure (databases become flat list pages).
+Moving from Notion to Craft is harder.
+Craft imports Markdown but does not preserve Notion's database structure, so databases become flat list pages.
 Inline mentions and rollups become plain text.
 A 1,000-page Notion workspace takes 6-12 hours to migrate, and most users only migrate the writing-heavy pages where Craft's UI advantage shows.

 Real-World Workflows Compared

-A typical Craft day.
-Open the macOS app.
-Today's daily note opens in the canvas-style editor.
-Capture meeting notes with the freeform layout (text, images, blocks anywhere).
-Export the meeting summary as a polished PDF for stakeholders.
-End of day: review the inbox of unsorted documents, file them into appropriate spaces.
-The pattern is single-user-polished-output and Apple-ecosystem-shaped.
+In a typical Craft day, the macOS app opens directly into today's daily note in the canvas-style editor.
+Meeting notes use the freeform layout with text, images, and blocks anywhere.
+The meeting summary exports as a polished PDF for stakeholders.
+At the end of the day, the user reviews the inbox of unsorted documents and files them into appropriate spaces.
+The pattern centers on polished solo output inside the Apple ecosystem.

-A typical Notion day.
-Open the workspace dashboard.
-Update a project status in the projects database.
-Edit a child page with the spec.
-Add a meeting note as a database row; tag the relevant project.
-End of day: review the daily-tasks view, mark items complete.
-The pattern is database-driven and project-shaped.
+In a typical Notion day, the workspace dashboard opens first.
+The user updates a project status in the projects database, edits a child page with the spec, adds a meeting note as a database row, and tags the relevant project.
+At the end of the day, the user reviews the daily-tasks view and marks items complete.
+The pattern centers on databases and project tracking.

 The two apps answer different questions.
 Craft answers "how do I make this document look good?"
 Notion answers "how do I structure this work and track its progress?"